Afifah48/cryptocurrency_price_tracker/README.md

 ## Features

 - Fetches real-time prices for Bitcoin, Ethereum, Dogecoin, Solana, and others.
-- Interactive line chart of price history for the last 7 or 30 days.
+- Interactive line chart of price history for the last 7 .
 - Built using Python, Streamlit, Plotly, and requests.
 -
 ## Add Later